Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Introduction

-The convergence behaviors of ProbitDA, LogitDA, and LassoDA have received long-standing attention.
+The convergence behaviors of DA algorithms have received long-standing attention, concentrating on ProbitDA, LogitDA, and LassoDA.
 Nevertheless, a theoretical understanding of this behavior remains incomplete, especially on how the mixing time scales with $n$ and $d$.

-A large body of early works are devoted to proving geometric ergodicity using drift and minorization conditions (d\&m, \cite{rosenthal1995minorization,carlo2001honest}): \cite{roy2007convergence} for ProbitDA, \cite{choi2013polya} for LogitDA, \cite{khare2013geometric} for the original version of LassoDA in \cite{park2008bayesian}, and \cite{rajaratnam2015scalable} for LassoDA.
+A large body of early works are devoted to proving geometric ergodicity using drift and minorization conditions (d\&m, \cite{rosenthal1995minorization,jones2001honest}): \cite{roy2007convergence} for ProbitDA, \cite{choi2013polya} for LogitDA, \cite{khare2013geometric} for the original version of LassoDA in \cite{park2008bayesian}, and \cite{rajaratnam2015scalable} for LassoDA.
 Geometric ergodicity is a desirable convergence property, which refers to the existence of a geometric convergence rate of the total variation distance to the stationary distribution.
 These works are only sufficient to show the existence of such a geometric rate, without explicit dependence on $n$ and $d$, or imply an upper bound on mixing time with exponential dependence on $n$ and $d$.
 The latter point is rigorously developed by \cite{rajaratnam2015mcmc}, who show that the provided geometric convergence rates in \cite{choi2013polya} and \cite{khare2013geometric} converge exponentially fast to one as $n \rightarrow \infty$ or $d \rightarrow \infty$.
 Furthermore, \cite{qin2022wasserstein} and \cite{qin2021limitations} point out the limitations of d\&m in obtaining tight dependence on $n$ and $d$.